Dolomites Alta Via 1 South

 The minimum age for this tour is: 18 Years

 The Alta Via 1 South is suitable for experienced hikers with mountain/alpine experience and good physical fitness and endurance due to the length of the stages and the altitude and nature of the trail.
-The route profile demands surefootedness and a head for heights.
 You will also carry your luggage on this trip making a good level of fitness even more important.
 Walking sticks are recommended as they reduce the strain on the joints and provide stability.
 Before your trip, we recommend walking regularly and incorporating some hilly terrain into your routine.
 Be sure check the daily distances and elevation changes outlined in your itinerary.

 For the first and last night of the tour you will stay in comfortable hotels in Cortina and Belluno and on the other nights you will stay in a rifugio.
-These are Alpine-style huts with communal and mixed-sex sleeping areas.
+These are Alpine-style mountain huts with communal and mixed-sex sleeping areas (dormitories).
 Some of the rifugios are more basic than others, but they are all friendly and you will meet other hikers from all over the world!
 They are a mix of Italian Alpine Club (CAI) and privately-run huts.
 Since the rifugios are extremely popular, and the walking season is so short, they are in high demand and therefore availability is extremely limited.
+The bathroom facilities are also shared.

 For a smoother booking process, we no longer book private rooms in the rifugios as they put a very strict limit on these and more often than not do not even allow tour operators to book them.